Authentication

 Once you have the token, include it in the Authorization header:

-# Create a ConfigMap with Keycloak's CA certificate
+Create a ConfigMap holding the issuer's CA certificate:

 kubectl create configmap keycloak-ca \